Cystic Fibrosis

 How cystic fibrosis affects your health

-Cystic fibrosis affects many parts and systems of the body.
-Complications will depend on the affected organs and the severity of disease.
+Cystic fibrosis affects many body parts and systems.
+Complications depend on which organs are affected and how severe your condition is.

-• Allergic bronchopulmonary aspergillosis (ABPA), which is an allergic reaction in the lungs to the fungus Aspergillus
+• Allergic bronchopulmonary aspergillosis (ABPA), an allergic reaction in the lungs to the fungus Aspergillus

 • Bronchiectasis, a common complication of cystic fibrosis caused by long-term inflammation or obstruction of the airways

-• cancer of the digestive tract, including the esophagus, stomach, small bowel, large bowel, liver, and pancreas
+• Cancer of the digestive tract, including the esophagus, stomach, small bowel, large bowel, liver, and pancreas.
+Because of a higher risk of colorectal cancer, regular screenings beginning at age 40 is recommended.

-• Collapsed lung, called Pneumothorax, resulting in air in the space between your lung and chest wall
+• Collapsed lung, resulting in air in the space between the lung and chest wall (called pneumothorax)

-• Diabetes due to damage to the pancreas, where insulin is made
+• Diabetes caused by damage to the pancreas, the organ that makes insulin

 • Fertility problems

-• Gastrointestinal problems, such as distal intestinal obstruction syndrome (DIOS), in which your intestine becomes blocked by very thick intestinal contents
+• Gastrointestinal problems, such as distal intestinal obstruction syndrome (DIOS), when the intestine becomes blocked by very thick intestinal contents

 • Hemoptysis , or coughing or spitting up of blood

-• Kidney problems due to diabetes and some antibiotics, or kidney stones
+• Kidney problems from diabetes, some antibiotics, or kidney stones

 • Liver disease or failure caused by blockage of the bile ducts in the liver, which may lead to cirrhosis and a need for a liver transplant